 What Are Chiggers?

-Also known as red bugs or harvest mites, chigger mites favor humid climates and love to lurk in wooded areas, tall grass, and unkempt weeds.
-They only bite in the larval stage of their life cycle, after which the nymphs and adult chiggers feed on insects and fellow arachnids.
+Also known as red bugs, berry bugs, or harvest mites, chigger mites favor humid climates and love to lurk in wooded areas, tall grass, and unkempt weeds.
+Only chigger larvae bite, after which the nymphs and adult chiggers feed on insects and fellow arachnids.

-Looking to get rid of a chigger infestation?
+So, how do you get rid of chiggers?
 Here are the best ways to get rid of chiggers in your lawn.

 How to Get Rid of Chiggers Naturally